src-d/guide/talent/hiring_process.md

 - Coding Challeges are being sent to the candidates by Anna and the results are being reviewed by the lead engineers.

 ### On-site Interview

 - This is the last step in which it's being decided if the candidate will receive an offer or not.
 It might last a full day or being split in two days, regarding the availability of the candidate.

+- The interviews are the followings: Kickoff with Maximo, QA: to know the candidate better, Design interview: to see how the candidate would design a solution to a given technical problem working with a couple of our engineers, Logical thinking: to see how the candidate solves an abstract problem in a logical way.

 - In case of rejection, they candidate should be notified by the lead of the corresponding team.